Why Renewable Energy

 Solar technology can use this energy for a variety of purposes, including generating electricity, providing lighting or indoor comfort, and heating water for domestic, commercial or industrial use.

-See also Renewable Energy Conferences 2019
+See also What Is The Definition Of Non Renewable Energy

 There are three main ways to harness solar energy: photovoltaics, solar heating and cooling, and concentrated solar power.
 Photovoltaics electronically generate electricity directly from sunlight and can be used to power everything from small electronic devices like calculators and traffic signals to homes and large commercial businesses.